ASA SECTION ON SOCIAL PSYCHOLOGY

 Cooley-Mead Award

-The Social Psychology Section is seeking nominations for the 2021 Cooley-Mead Award.
+The Social Psychology Section is seeking nominations for the 2025 Cooley-Mead Award.
 The Cooley-Mead Award is given annually to an individual who has made lifetime contributions to distinguished scholarship in sociological social psychology.
-In addition to receiving the award, the recipient presents an address to the Social Psychology Section at the 2020 American Sociological Association Annual Meeting.
-In 2020 the award went to Jan Stets.
+In addition to receiving the award, the recipient presents an address to the Social Psychology Section at the 2025 American Sociological Association Annual Meeting.
+In 2024, the award went to Brian Powell.
 Prior winners of the Cooley-Mead Award are listed at: https://www.socialpsychologyasasection.com/cooley-mead-award.html

-Nominations must be received (email only) by January 1, 2021, and should include a brief description of the career contributions that make the candidate deserving of the award.
+Nominations must be received (email only) by Janury 20th, 2025, and should include a brief description of the career contributions that make the candidate deserving of the award.
 Nominations may include supporting letters in addition to the nominating letter.
-Please send to Andre Christie-Mizell, Committee Chair, at andre.christie-mizell@vanderbilt.edu.
-The Committee this year is: Jan Stets (UC-Riverside), Julia McQuillan, University of Nebraska, Amanda Gengler (Wake Forest), and Peggy Thoits (Indiana University).
+Please send nominations to Sarah Thebaud,

 Outstanding Recent Contribution in Social Psychology Award

-The Social Psychology Section of the ASA invites submissions for the 2021 Outstanding Recent Contribution in Social Psychology Award.
-In 2021, the award will be given to a book published between 1 January 2018 and 31 December 2020.
-Nominations must include the full reference of the book, including ISBN number, contact information for the publisher, and a brief statement (one or two paragraphs) regarding its merits.
-To be eligible for the award, the first author of the book must be a member of the Social Psychology Section.
+The Social Psychology Section of the ASA invites submissions for the 2025 Outstanding Recent Contribution in Social Psychology Award.
+In 2025, the award will be given to an article published between 1 January 2022 and 31 December 2024.
+Nominations must include a .pdf of the article or chapter and a brief statement (one or two paragraphs) regarding its merits.
+To be eligible for the award, the first author of the article must be a member of the Social Psychology Section.
 In addition, nominators must be members of the ASA Social Psychology Section.
 Self-nominations are welcome.
-Please send submissions by 1 February 2021 to the chair of the committee, Michael Flaherty (flahermg@eckerd.edu).
+Please send submissions by March 15, 2025 to Sarah Harkness, [email protected], chair of the committee.

 Graduate Student Paper Award

 The Social Psychology Section of the ASA invites submissions for the Graduate Student Paper Award.
 The paper should be article length.
-Eligible papers include those that, between March 2019 and March 2020, were submitted for a class or seminar; filed as a thesis or dissertation; presented at a professional meeting; submitted or accepted for publication; pre-published on a journal website; or published.
+Eligible papers include those that, between March 2023 and March 2024, were submitted for a class or seminar; filed as a thesis or dissertation; presented at a professional meeting; submitted or accepted for publication; pre-published on a journal website; or published.
 Authors of eligible papers must be graduate students and members of the Social Psychology Section at the time of the paper submission.
 Authors may only submit one paper for consideration each year.
 Multi-authored papers may be submitted if all authors are students and section members, but the prize must be shared.
 The recipient(s) will receive $500.
-Please send a PDF version of the paper by March 1, 2021 to Mary Gallagher, (mngallag@kent.edu), chair of the committee.
+Please send a .pdf version of the paper by March 15, 2025 to Tony Love, [email protected], chair of the committee.

 Graduate Student Investigator Award